abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

 * Use `pacman -S networkmanager` to install the Gnome network manager
 * Use `systemctl enable NetworkManager` to activate the NetworkManager systemd service

+## Additional packages

+* `pacman -S terminus-font` for extra console fonts (required by the `consolefont` hook in `initramfs`)

+## Optional: modifications to systemd-boot configuration

+* `pacman -S vim` unless already installed
+* Edit the `/boot/loader/loader.conf`, set the timeout as desired
+* You can also adjust the default entry to `manjaro-*`, this will instruct `systemd-boot` to automatically pick up all entries prefixed with "manjaro" (useful if installing multiple kernels)

 ## Optional: adjust virtual console font

 * Edit the `etc/vconsole.conf` file to set a different console font.
 See in `/usr/share/kbd/consolefonts` for a list of available fonts.